Skip to main content

 CareCredit Credit Card Financing for Dogs

-The CareCredit credit card provides a convenient way to pay for your dog's vaccinations and other health and wellness expenses, including exams, medications and products at providers in the CareCredit network.* Continue your wellness journey by downloading the CareCredit Mobile App.
+The CareCredit credit card provides a convenient way to pay for your dog's vaccinations and other health and wellness expenses, including exams, medications and products at providers in the CareCredit network.** Continue your wellness journey by downloading the CareCredit Mobile App.
 You can find a provider on the go, manage your CareCredit account and easily access the Well U blog for more great articles, podcasts and videos.
-Use our Acceptance Locator to find a find a veterinarian that accepts CareCredit to help keep your pet healthy and happy for a lifetime of love.
+Use our Acceptance Locator to find a veterinarian that accepts CareCredit to help keep your pet healthy and happy for a lifetime of love.

 Author Bio